RubenHarms/ha-harvia-xenio-wifi/README.md

 ## Road map (short term)

-- Creating support for Fan
+- Support for Steamer
-- Creating support for Steamer
+- Suppport to schedule Single Session timed start

 <!-- Please do!
 Open a Pull Request with your improvements. -->